MicrosoftDocs/windows-powershell-docs/docset/windows/dnsserver/set-dnsservercache.md

 ```

 ### -MaxTtl
-Specifies how many seconds (0x0-0xFFFFFFFF) a record is saved in cache.
+Specifies how long (0 to 4294967294 seconds) a record is saved in cache.
-If you use the 0x0 setting, the DNS server does not cache records.
+If the timespan is set to 0 seconds, the DNS server does not cache records.
-The default setting is 0x15180 (86,400 seconds, or one day).
+The default setting is one day (86,400 seconds).

 ```yaml
 Type: TimeSpan